 Please click to link to the Majolica International Society in New York, NY.

-Please click to link to the Majolica Photo Gallery in this web site.
 The Society has over 300 pieces of majolica.

 The name majolica is thought to have come from the medieval Italian word for Majorca, an island in the Mediterranean Sea.
 An alternative explanation is that the name may have come from the Spanish term obra de Mallequa meaning luster ware that was made by Moorish craftsmen from Malaga.
 The term majolica refers to a certain type of ceramic that is created when unglazed pottery is first fired at 1,100 degrees Fahrenheit and then a series of glazes was used to create an intense translucent color.
 Majolica pottery techniques were first developed in the 3rd Century and majolica was very popular during the Victorian era.